Saturday, 5 July 2025

 In 1984-5 after an attempt to recruit me as an informer by the government harem (MI 5) agent, Jennifer Mc Curry,I decided to retaliate against the police who she enlisted to conduct open surveillance on my student lodgings.

-I took an interest in Thatctcer's inflammatory rhetoric to the effect that "there must be no hiding place for terrorists in the Irish Republic or anywhere else".
+I took an interest in Thatcher's inflammatory rhetoric to the effect that "there must be no hiding place for terrorists in the Irish Republic or anywhere else".

 I decided to reciprocate RUC harassment with an attack on their vehicles outside my lodgings.
 I communicated this plan to Dave Mc Auley of Lower Falls Sinn Fein.